lhe17/ACEt/README.md

 ![](Figs/unnamed-chunk-10-2.png)

+An ADE(t) model can be fitted and plotted similarly using the `AtDtEt` function as shown below.

+    ## fitting an ADE(t) model with the CIs esitmated by the bootstrap method
+    re_b <- AtDtEt(data_ace$mz, data_ace$dz, mod = c('d','d','c'), boot = TRUE, num_b = 60)
+    plot_acet(re_b, boot = TRUE)

+An ACE(t)-p model is a more stable model, which reduces the sensitivity to the number of knots by using P-splines.
 The ACE(t)-p model is implemented in the `AtCtEtp` function, in which users can choose exponential of penalized splines, a linear function or a constant to model a certain component by setting the `mod` argument.
 Compared to the ACE(t) model, it is not an essential problem to provide an excessive number of knots (the default value of interior knots is 8) when using the ACE(t)-p model as it is more important to ensure adequate knots for curves with more fluctuation than to avoid overfitting.
 Below, we fit the example dataset using the `AtCtEtp` function in which the A and C components are modelled by B-splines of 8 interior knots and the E component by a log-linear function.
 Similar to the `AtCtEt` function, we can use the `robust` argument to specify the number of randomly generated initial values, which can reduce the program’s possibility of